dissagaliyeva/dissagaliyeva/README.md

 ### Hi there 👋
+---

+I'm Dinara and my interests include deep learning, computer vision, and neuroscience.

+- 🏥 Work: I'm a Google Summer of Code's Python developer working for Charite Universitätsmedizin Berlin.
+Here we deal with computational neuroscience 🧠
+- 🌱 Learning: neuroscience, deep learning, writing research papers, contributing to open source
+- 🏖️ Live: I live in a sunny city of Batumi less than 100m from the beach and a beautiful 7km seafront.

 <!--
 **dissagaliyeva/dissagaliyeva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.